Morgantown Children's & Youth Choirs

 Letícia Grützmann has been the artistic director and conductor of the MCYC since the Fall of 2016 when the Children’s Choir became The Children’s and Youth Choirs.
 The MCYC is currently preparing for a concert trip to Baltimore, MD, and for a concert tour in the Morgantown schools.
 Both tours are planned to occur in the Spring of 2018.

-On Saturday, October 14th at 4pm the Morgantown Childrens/Youth Choirs, sponsored by the WVU School of Music's Community Music Program, will present "A World of Beauty" concert at the Creative Arts Center.
-The concert, featuring choral selections and soloist performances, is free and open to the public, and will be held in the Bloch Learning and Performance Hall on WVU's Evansdale Campus.
+On Monday, January 15th the Morgantown Childrens/Youth Choirs, sponsored by the WVU School of Music's Community Music Program, will perform at the Metropolitan Theatre (downtown Morgantown).
+The Children's/Youth Choirs performance is part of the Martin Luther King Day Celebration, and is free and open to the public.
 The Choirs are under the direction of Ms Leticia Grutzmann, and feature student accompanists Miss Rachel Werner and Miss Anna Brusoe.
-Immediately following the concert, join the MCYC Director as she conducts a brief meeting for any interested potential new youth or child-members.
 For more information contact 304-293-6946.

 The goal of the Morgantown Children's & Youth Choirs is to bring music, culture, arts and pleasure to the region’s children and families, thus creating strength, character, and opportunity for its members.
 Through a wide range of choral music, our youth will experience other lands and languages all while learning about vocal technique, performing arts, and goal achievement through individual accomplishments and teamwork.
 Not to mention a huge amount of fun and a range of experiences.
 We invite you to join us.
 We are open to all young people in the Morgantown area, from about age 8 into the teen years.
 Feel free to contact us with your questions.